rulerofoz/AnotherStockMix/README.md

-NEW FIXES!
+NEW FIXES

 A lot of SO files didn't upload.
 It's fixed now.
 SORRY!!!
+I just got the backgrounds working for each of the emulators!

 AnotherStockMix for TrimUI Brick

 This is a semi-one step custom firmware for the Trimui Brick.
 Just copy it to your micro SD card.
 You can even start with a blank microSD card!